It was 11:57 p.m. on a Friday night, and no matter what I was doing, I just couldn’t escape and go sleeping.

 The secret formula consists of four simple questions.

-These are the same four questions that, now, I ask anyone who hires me for personal consultations.
+These are the same four questions that, now, I first ask anyone who hires me.

 Okay let me walk you through the first process!